Science

 Vision

 We want our children to have a deep understanding of science, not only in the classroom but also in the real world.
 To do this, we link our science with other subjects where possible and we introduce examples of science in the real world.
 We follow the National Curriculum and support children with their understanding of vocabulary and subject content.
-We aim for children to have a strong understanding of science and have a real world context of knowledge that they have developed.
 Our vision is that children leave Heybrook as interested, questioning and knowledgeable scientists, ready for the next steps in their scientific education.

 Aims